Sally Hawkins Bio

 Sally Hawkins Awards Won

-Hawkins has won several notable awards for her performances.
-For Happy-Go-Lucky she received the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy and was awarded the Silver Bear for Best Actress at the Berlin International Film Festival.
-Her television work has also been recognized with festival honors for standout performances.
+Sally Hawkins has won several major awards for her performances.
+Her most significant win came in 2009 when she received the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy for Happy-Go-Lucky.
+She also won the Silver Bear for Best Actress at the Berlin International Film Festival for the same role.

 Sally Hawkins Family